What Is Chemistry?

-You might relate chemistry with lab tests, food additives, or hazardous chemicals, but the domain of chemistry includes everything in our environment.
+Chemistry is a field of science concerned with chemical elements and compounds and how they interact.
+You might relate chemistry with lab tests, food additives, or hazardous chemicals, but the domain of chemistry includes everything in our physical environment.

 “Everything you hear, see, smell, taste, and touch include chemistry and chemicals (matter).”
 According to the American Chemical Society (ACS), “Hearing sense, visual perception, gustatory perception, and touching perception all involve complex chemical processes and interactions in your body.”